3 Nail Color Trends Bringing Good Vibes To The 2022 Manicure

 Positive Blue

-"Steven Tyler once said that 'Blue is the closest color to the truth,' and about 70% of people on the planet would agree that blue is their favorite color, irrespective of gender or age.
-So as a non-binary nail brand, going into 2022, we feel that blue is the perfect color to move forward in an open, positive, and colorful way. " - Alison Brown, founder of To Be Frank
+"Steven Tyler once said that 'Blue is the closest colour to the truth,' and about 70% of people on the planet would agree that blue is their favourite color, irrespective of gender or age.
+So as a non-binary nail brand, going into 2022, we feel that blue is the perfect colour to move forward in an open, positive, and colourful way. " - Alison Brown, founder of To Be Frank

 Soft Green